variantstudios/greeleydowntown.com/_signature_events/oktobrewfest.md

 Then prepare for a full day of fun on **Saturday, September 29th &nbsp;from 11AM-9PM**.
 Enjoy a whole day of music, a wide variety of craft beer from great Northern Colorado breweries, food from more than a dozen vendors, and a huge children’s area with face painting, obstacle course, arcade games, inflatable slide, WOW Bubbles and more!
 Kids and adults can also compete in pie eating contests, stein lifting contests, life-size beer pong and more.

-Tickets for the 6th Annual VIP Beer Tasting will be announced a few weeks prior to the event.
+Tickets for the 6th Annual VIP Beer Tasting are on sale now!
+Get you're before they sell out (hint: they sell out every year!)--&nbsp;[https://www.eventbrite.com/e/greeley-oktobrewfest-2018-vip-beer-tasting-tickets-49862911310](https://www.eventbrite.com/e/greeley-oktobrewfest-2018-vip-beer-tasting-tickets-49862911310){: target="_blank"}

 **Entertainment Schedule TBD**

 # **A HUGE thanks to our awesome sponsors!
-We couldn't do it without you!**
+We couldn’t do it without you!**

 ![](/assets/okt2018-sponsors--for-website.jpg)